privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 ## Call for Participation

-Mark you calendar for a symposium on Application of Contextual Integrity symposium on <b>September 13-14</b>  at the Center for Information and Technology Policy at Princeton University.
+Mark you calendar for a symposium on Applications of Contextual Integrity symposium on <b>September 13-14</b>  at the Center for Information and Technology Policy at Princeton University.

 The aim of the symposium is to foster communication among various communities of research and practice that have used the theory of contextual integrity as a framework to reason about, design and evaluate, craft regulation for, and generate formal logics for privacy.
 After the success of a [half-day event in Fall 2017](http://privaci.info/event/ci_workshop/), we are excited to organize a bigger event to foster discussion across broader spectrum of disciplines .